DwiFirdaus08/pingbox/README.md

-# webserv
+# LogSpot

-Static Web Server
+Logger for Web Server